Success Story: Ultra Creates Customized Solution for Obsolete Direct Immersion Sensors for NextEra

 Ultimately, the entire project took two years to implement with a final cost of over $1 million.
 Benefits are described below.

 Benefits to the customer included cost, installation time and maintenance time savings.
 The overall design and implementation saved precious time during the installation.
 Time saved directly translates to reduced radiation dose for plant workers performing installation and maintenance.
 Time is money, and with dosage rates costing $30,000 per man REM hour, this design also greatly reduces the exposure costs.
-The design resulted in less equipment to maintain with frequency of maintenance remaining unchanged.
+The design resulted in less equipment to maintain with the frequency of maintenance remaining unchanged.

 Overall, Ultra’s RTD design provided a more accurate reading than what could be achieved from the previous Rosemount design.
 The engineering design had to be rigorous due to the sensor serving part of the plant’s vital safety function.
 The unit was designed to ruggedly withstand the harsh Class 1E environment.
 Components were qualified according to a simulated 40-year qualified life in accordance with IEEE 323 and IEEE 344 standards.